 - Adults can possess up to 3 ounces of cannabis and 24 grams of cannabis concentrate.

 - New Yorkers are allowed to grow up to three plants per person and six plants per household.
-Advocates view this as a crucial component of cannabis equity because many people cannot afford to purchase at dispensary prices.
+Advocates view this as a crucial component of cannabis equity because many people cannot afford to purchase at New York medical marijuana dispensary prices.